rappetteluca/Constraint-Satisfaction-Problems/README.md

 _Valid Arguments:_

 - The first arg is required, __x__ is the crossword puzzle file with extension included.
-- The second arg is required __y__ is the dictionary file with extension included.
+- The second arg is required, __y__ is the dictionary file with extension included.
 - File formats are described in _README2.pdf_.